 While it is now November, and I finally decorated for fall, I can’t help yearn for a little more summer.
 So I take a few moments to reminisce about Sanibel Florida, a place my family and I spent two summer vacations not too long ago.

 Our goal was to plan a family vacation for all ages to enjoy, with no hustle and bustle and lots of beach time for my husband and myself.
 The first year we took our 9 year old daughter, our adult daughter, her boyfriend, and her 2 year old little girl.
 Anyone that has traveled with family knows that it is hard to plan a vacation everyone is happy with.
 We wanted to find a place where we could make our own meals, stay in one unit, and walk wherever we needed to go independent of each other.
 I think I initially found our condo through vacation rentals on trip advisor but Airbnb or VRBO work just as well.
-If you are new to Airbnb, click here for a first time discount.

 Beach Condo in Sanibel Florida